tls-attacker/ModifiableVariable/README.md

 ![licence](https://img.shields.io/badge/License-Apachev2-brightgreen.svg)
 [![jenkins](https://hydrogen.cloud.nds.rub.de/buildStatus/icon.svg?job=ModifiableVariable)](https://hydrogen.cloud.nds.rub.de/job/ModifiableVariable/)

-Modifiable variable allows one to set modifications to basic types after or before their values are actually determined.
-When their actual values are determined and one tries to access the value via getters, the original value will be returned in a modified form accordingly.
+Modifiable Variable allows you to set modifications to basic types after or before their values are actually determined.
+When their actual values are determined and you access the value via getters, the original value will be returned in a modified form according to the defined modifications.

 # Installation